 Surprisingly, there aren’t many YouTube videos about doing this at home.
 But I figured, Well, how hard can it be?
 I mean, I’ve got a sink, and what am I gonna use it for?
 Washing dishes?
 Heh, that’d be the day.

 I guess I should probably mention that at my apartment, I pay for electricity, but not water.
 Why?
-Because Japan—-how’s that?
+Because Japan—-how’s that for an answer?
 I live in a land full of mysteries.
 Anyway, so my brilliant idea was to save a few monthly yen by constructing a scale-model generator in my kitchen and just letting the tap run forever.
 Ken Seeroi, livin’ off the grid.
 Hey, I’ve got a lot of free time.

 So that was one excellent idea.
 My next, possibly worse, idea was for a book to help people learn Japanese.
 I decided to do this while pulling copper wire and popsicle sticks out of my drain, along with copious amounts of rubber cement.
 Who knew hydrology could be so complicated?

 My qualifications for describing how to learn Japanese include spending more than a decade studying the language and, well, eh, that’s about it.
 I mean, ever meet somebody who knits?
 And they’re all like, Oh, now here’s this little cap I knitted for Joshua.
 And that’s the cute scarf I made for Sylvia.
 And in this closet, why I knitted all these jeans out of the fur of Persian kittens.
 They’re very, very soft.
 So that’s how I am with Japanese, only I don’t get to wear anything warm and basically all Japanese people just want to speak English with me anyway.
 Well, whatever.
 I spend a lot of time studying, is what I’m trying to say.